izure1/traffic-traversal/README.md

 #### `distance`(a: `string`, b: `string`): `number`

 Returns the shortest distance between two vertices.
 This is similar to the `depth` method, but does not take direction into account.
+If unreachable, returns `Infinity`.

 ## Install